-A website is by far the most fundamental part in the communication mix for a business enterprise, a kind of a home base in the rich expanse of digital, social and web technologies.
-Which makes it even more important to know what data to gather, how to gather and what kind of analysis would be useful, it’s all part of data strategy.
+A website is by far the most fundamental part of the communication mix for a business enterprise, a kind of a home base in the rich expanse of digital, social, and web technologies.
+This makes it even more important to know what data to gather, how to gather it, and what kind of analysis would be useful, it’s all part of data strategy.

 What data to collect?

 The idea to collect all data and figure out later what to do with it is essentially a nonsensical approach, and with new privacy policies and the general population consciousness on the rise, it’s bound to backfire.
 Data strategy planning is best done when the brand positioning of a business and the brand promise is kept in perspective.
 A brand’s journey towards data should be geared to deliver a brand promise starting with the promise that a brand makes to the market, which in turn, triggers a response back from the market towards the brand.
 At this juncture, a brand needs to have data capturing points across relevant touchpoints, retail space, and engagement platforms to read and interpret this influx of data.
 Data analytics tools come in handy to capture, filter, and evaluate responses into insightful information which helps a brand in customer engagement.